Anoushka-W/ZenBudget-/README.md

 # ZenBudget - FinanceTracker

 ZenBudget is a modern, interactive personal finance app that helps users track spending, visualize savings, and receive smart AI-powered reallocation suggestions to optimize their monthly budgets.
 This web app was built as part of a hackathon project to demonstrate how agentic AI can empower everyday financial decisions through automation, analysis, and actionable insights.

+## Features-
+- Visual Savings Insights: Track your monthly savings over time using interactive line charts.

+- Smart Spending Breakdown: Instantly see where your money goes with categorized spending pie charts.

+- AI-Powered Budget Reallocation: Using intelligent logic, the app suggests how to reallocate excess spending from one category (e.g., Shopping) to underfunded but essential ones (e.g., Groceries).

+- Reallocation Summaries: Clear bar charts and summaries show how much is being shifted and why — making your budgeting decisions transparent and stress-free.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts